amol1000/BootMailer/README.md

 # BootMailer
 Python Smtp Client that makes use of stmplib and MIME.
-Also uses openCV for using the webcam.Sends an email when the files are placed in rc.local
+Also uses openCV for using the webcam.Sends an email on boot when the files are placed in rc.local
 #List of files
 1.smtp.py
 2.frame.py